joshkoenig/relucantlywithher.com/the-positive-case-for-hrc.md

 Hillary Clinton is by her own admission not a good campaigner.
 She's not a very good public speaker, which is hard not to notice compared to the incumbent Obama, or her primary opponent Bernie Sanders.

-This weakness was exposed during the primary debates whenever they got to (the closing remarks)[https://www.youtube.com/watch?v=xpTSYFf2YRQ].
-Sanders would do his thing starting with his growing up poor, pivoting to the issue of inequality, and eloquently presenting the mission of his campaign.
-And then Clinton would basically run through a checklist.
-It was cringy.
+A stark example of weakness was during the primary debates whenever they got to [the closing remarks](https://www.youtube.com/watch?v=xpTSYFf2YRQ).
+Sanders give a rehearsed but personable homily, starting with his growing up poor, pivoting to the issue of inequality, and finally eloquently presenting the mission of his campaign.
+In response, Clinton would basically run through a checklist.
+It was cringy, and impossible not to notice the different levels of audience response.

-As someone who spent their early career practicing law, and their mid-life to late adulthood under harsh and adversarial scruitiny, she is highly guarded and deliberate in what she says.
+As someone who spent their early career practicing law, and their mid-life to late adulthood under harsh and adversarial scruitiny, Hillary Clinton is highly guarded and deliberate in what she says.
 She's risk-averse.
 She sticks to the script.
 The script is written from within her campaign's bubble and sometimes isn't super great.
 And again, she's not a natural orator.

 Similar to her shifting positions, I think this is actually about average as politicians go.
 It's more annoying than a reason to oppose her, but I list it here because if I'm being honest, it has contributed to my sense of depression.
 Ideally I want a candidate who inspires me, which she does not.